sylviemarie/Stalk-Eyed-Fly-Genomics/README.md

 This repository will contain:
 - Notes and scripts for running MitoHiFi
 - Mitochondrial genome analysis pipeline
-- Python script for mitogenome analysis
+- Python scripts for mitogenome analysis
 - Reference genome fasta and genbank files
-- Results from mitogenome analysis
+- Results from mitogenome analysis, etc.